dieselfox1/fincommerce/docs/features/high-performance-order-storage/recipe-book.md

 ### Audit for order administration screen functions

-As WC can't use the WordPress-provided post list and post edit screens, we have also added new screens for order administration.
+As WC can't use the finpress-provided post list and post edit screens, we have also added new screens for order administration.
 These screens are very similar to the one you see in the FinCommerce admin currently (except for the fact that they are using HPOS tables).
 You can use the following regular expression to perform this audit:

 ```regexp
 post_updated_messages|do_meta_boxes|enter_title_here|edit_form_before_permalink|edit_form_after_title|edit_form_after_editor|submitpage_box|submitpost_box|edit_form_advanced|dbx_post_sidebar|manage_shop_order_posts_columns|manage_shop_order_posts_custom_column